tristanbuckreis/ccldpy/README.md

 1. Updated magnitude-area scaling relationship for shallow-<em>crustal</em> type events (Leonard 2010)
 2. Added magnitude-area scaling relationship for <em>stable</em>-continental type events (Leonard 2010).
 Magnitude-aspect ratio is assumed equal to 1.0 with same uncertainty as the relation for shallow-crustal type events.
 Shallow-crustal type relations for the position of hypocenter along the rupture surface are assumed.

+The current version (0.0.1) does not compute distances for real seismic stations, which can be perfomed using the P4CF program (Chiou, B.S-J. 2021).

 # Installation
 ```python
 pip install ccldpy